mozilla/pontoon/docs/admin/deployment.rst

    Optional.
 Hostname to prepend to static resources paths.
 Useful for serving static files from a CDN.
 Example: ``//asdf.cloudfront.net``.

+``SUGGESTION_NOTIFICATIONS_DAY``
+   Optional.
+Integer representing a day of the week on which the `send_suggestion_notifications` management command will run.
+0 represents Monday, 6 represents Sunday.
+The default value is 4 (Friday).

 ``SVN_LD_LIBRARY_PATH``
    Path to prepend to ``LD_LIBRARY_PATH`` when running SVN.
 This is necessary on Heroku because the Python buildpack alters the path in a way that breaks